 For years, you would have invested in data platforms to store information, build reports, and track performance.
-That effort created visibility.
-And you saw what happened in the business.
+And that effort created visibility into sales, costs, and operational performance.

 But now the expectation is different.
-You want both visibility and clarity the moment a decision is made.
+You want visibility and clarity before committing to a decision.
 In fact, CXOs today want answers in plain language while moving forward with confidence.

 This is where the idea of a decision platform starts to make sense.